Brand Positioning Statement Prompts (15 Templates)

 Common mistakes

-• Writing a positioning that could apply to 10 competitors with the name swapped — it is not positioning, it is a mission statement.
+• Writing a positioning that could apply to 10 competitors with the name swapped.
+That is a mission statement, not positioning.

-• Skipping the “not for” complement — without it, the team will say yes to every buyer and every market.
+• Skipping the “not for” complement (Prompt 6).
+Without it, the team says yes to every buyer and every market.

-• Choosing a differentiator the brand cannot actually defend with proof — buyers and journalists test these.
+• Choosing a differentiator you cannot defend with proof.
+Buyers and journalists test these.

-• Positioning the product features rather than the buyer outcome — features change quarterly, positioning should not.
+• Positioning the product features instead of the buyer outcome.
+Features change quarterly; positioning should not.

-• Confusing positioning with tagline — one is internal scaffold, the other is consumer-facing line.
+• Confusing positioning with tagline.
+One is the internal scaffold; the other is the consumer-facing line that grows out of it.

 How to push results further

-• Always start from the customer, not the product — talk to 10 real buyers before drafting positioning.
+• Start from the customer, not the product: talk to 10 real buyers before drafting anything.

-• Keep three artifacts: the formal statement, the buyer-voice translation, and the 1-page team brief.
+• Keep three artifacts: the formal statement, the buyer-voice translation (Prompt 8), and the 1-page team brief (Prompt 11).

-• Build the RTB stack on verifiable facts — data, certifications, customer outcomes, named provenance.
+• Build the RTB stack on verifiable facts — data, certifications, customer outcomes, named provenance — never adjectives.

-• Use the positioning as a hiring filter — candidates who light up at it are the right fit.
+• Use the positioning as a hiring filter: candidates who light up at it tend to be the right fit.

 FAQ

-• How long should a positioning statement be?: One sentence (≤50 words) for the formal version.
-One paragraph for the strategic doc.
-One bumper-sticker version for daily reference.
+• How long should a positioning statement be?: One sentence (≤50 words) for the formal version, one paragraph for the strategy doc, and one bumper-sticker line for daily reference.

-• Is positioning the same as tagline?: No. Positioning is internal scaffold for decision-making.
-Tagline is the consumer-facing line that emerges from it.
+• Is positioning the same as a tagline?: No. Positioning is the internal scaffold for decisions; the tagline is the consumer-facing line that emerges from it.

-• How often should I rewrite positioning?: Audit yearly.
-Rewrite only after a product, market, or customer-segment shift that the current positioning cannot describe.
+• How often should I rewrite positioning?: Audit yearly with Prompt 15.
+Rewrite only after a product, market, or customer-segment shift the current statement cannot describe.

 • Can AI write positioning for me?: It can synthesize once you give it real audience research and one defensible differentiator.
-Without those, it produces generic mission statements.
+Without those, it returns a generic mission statement.

-• What is the difference between positioning and brand voice?: Positioning is what we promise.
-Brand voice is how we sound saying it.
+• What is the difference between positioning and brand voice?: Positioning is what you promise; brand voice is how you sound saying it.
 Positioning answers strategy, voice answers expression.

 Tags: #Prompt #E-commerce #Brand story #Personal brand